Introduction

 Hold pedal

-- Screen periodically shows tick marks to show the state of the part’s 6 most recently pressed keys, and how the hold pedal is affecting them
+- Screen periodically shows tick marks to show the state of the active part’s 6 most recently pressed keys, and how the hold pedal is affecting them

 - Bottom-half tick: key is manually held, and will stop when released